zappascout/devil_notes-sources/docs/notes_14_devil.md

 magazine.

 ==the Dutchman Tom Dissevelt==:
-Who I first heard about from the English guitarist Jeff Beck, he recalling his friend and then (Yardbirds) bandmate Jimmy Page, later of Led Zeppelin, rushing a Dissevelt single to his flat in a lather of excitement in the early 1960s, when the two guitarists were both largely unknown.
+Who I first heard about from the English guitarist Jeff Beck, when he recalled his friend and then (Yardbirds) bandmate Jimmy Page, later of Led Zeppelin, rushing a Dissevelt single to his flat in a fit of excitement in the early 1960s, when the two guitarists were both unknown.
 David Bowie later cited Dissevelt and Dick Raaijmakers' 1959 LP *The Fascinating World of Electronic Music* as one of his 25 all-time favorite albums, in *Vanity Fair*.